salemove/onsite-bot-app/README.md

 To get information on how to get access to the platform and require access keys, please, contact your account manager.

+If you intend to only host this example on your local dev machine, the account manager will provide you a unique localhost name with format `<unique-id>.local.dev`.
+This hostname will be used to access and run this example application.
+See [Starting for local development](starting-for-local-development) below for an example of using this hostname with nginx.

+If you already have a hostname that resolves to your local development machine or target deployment machine, please provide that to the account manager.

 # Demo

 <img src="https://github.com/salemove/onsite-bot-app/raw/master/demo.gif" alt="SaleMove Onsite Bot demo" width="350">